 The results of a facelift are dramatic and will typically last 10 years.
 Surgery, however, doesn’t stop the aging process, and some patients may choose to have another procedure eventually.

-If you’re interested in learning more about the facelift procedure, or any of the procedures Dr. Potter performs, contact Dr. Potter through the online contact form, or call 512-867-6211.
+If you’re interested in learning more about the facelift procedure, or any of the procedures our team performs, contact us through the online contact form, or call 512-867-6211.